 If your weed plants don't get enough water, they will droop

 If your cannabis plants are very thirsty, they will hang.
 The whole plant will look sickly and lifeless, making it hard to overlook these signs.
 One difficulty with this thing, however, is that thirsty plants can be confused with plants that are limp due to overhydration.
 The difference is that the leaves of overgrown plants are usually dark green and form a "claw" by wrapping themselves and bending down so that the whole plant takes on a heavy, water-accumulated appearance.

 Even if you have little experience in growing, you should be able to set these two states apart.
 In most cases, it should be obvious if the droopy appearance is due to too much water or too much dryness.
 If the soil is bone-dry and you know that you have not been watering for some time, then probably the sickly appearance of your plant does not come from overhydration.
 Most of the time the difference between over-hydration or too little water is clear.

 It's better to keep your plants a little too dry than over-watered

 Keep in mind that it is better to keep your plants a little too dry than to overwater them.
-If you water thirsty (otherwise healthy) cannabis plants they should recover in a few hours time.
+If you have water-thirsty (otherwise healthy) cannabis plants they should recover in a few hours' time.
 Underwatering occasionally won’t harm your plants, but overwatering can do a lot of harm.
 So water your weed plants regularly and sufficient, but never too much.